jeffThompson/CreativeProgramming1/Assignments/Week00_BootingUp.md

 The goal is a much more fully-developed drawing that produces surprising results and feels finished.
 The drawings should fill an 8.5x11" sheet of paper or larger (larger == better, probably), and should include a set of printed instructions on a separate sheet.
 Consider also the presentation of your drawing and instructions: keep everything neat and clean, select drawing implements that make sense for your particular instructions, fonts for the instruction sheet, etc.

-We also have to "boot up" a few things before we can start coding.
-Please:

-* Create an account on [Github](https://www.github.com) – it's free and will let you do things like create "issues" on the class page
-* Download and install [Processing](https://processing.org/download) – be sure to open it and make sure everything works ok before class next week.
-If you have problems, send me an email or submit an "issue" (instructions below)

 **Be sure to bring your laptop, charger, and notebook next week (and every week!)**

-***
+## DELIVERABLES

+* A set of instructions you create, printed with your name on them
+* A drawing made following your instructions, filling at least 8.5x11"
+* Create a free account here on [Github](https://www.github.com)
+* Download and install [Processing](https://processing.org/download) – be sure to open it and make sure everything works ok before class next week; if you have problems, send me an email

-### IN-CLASS DRAWINGS
+## IN-CLASS DRAWINGS

 Below are some of the exercises we'll do in class.
 The first few are inspired by [Zach Lieberman](http://thesystemis.com) (who also does really cool work with code and art, btw).
 In all of these, it's best not to think too much – just make marks quickly and see what results from the accumulation!

 1. Each member of your group should draw a dot on the page, one at a time, in a point that is as far from other dots as possible.
 Repeat many times and as quickly as possible.